Social Entrepreneurship: What Is Social Entrepreneurship

 Those who start their very own enterprise are motivated by many different things.
 Some individuals want the freedom of being their very own boss or wish to pursue their true ardour.

-Others have a desire of making a lot of money and build an empire.
+Others have a desire of making a lot of money and build an empire soccer.
 However, in the past several years, a new type of entrepreneur has emerged: the social entrepreneur.

 While sometimes confused with nonprofit organizations, a social entrepreneur is a for-profit endeavour, despite the precise fact that a higher emphasis is placed on creating social or environmental adjustments.